Marlborough Sounds - Planes, Trains and Automobiles

-Today we’ll have breakfast on the Inter Islander Ferry to cross Cook Strait.
-The 92 km, the three-hour journey between Wellington and Picton is one of New Zealand's most iconic tourist experiences and acknowledged as one of the most spectacular cruises in the world.
+Remember to Dress Warmly.
+Today we'll have breakfast on the Inter Islander Ferry to cross Cook Strait.
+The 92 km, three-hour journey between Wellington and Picton, is one of New Zealand's most iconic tourist experiences and acknowledged as one of the most spectacular cruises in the world.
 Inter Islander's modern fleet of ferries provides a range of seating options to cater to every passenger's comfort.
-The bars, cafés and food courts, are all designed to let you enjoy your meal in comfort.
+The bars, cafés and food courts are all designed to let you enjoy your meal in comfort.
 Lounges offer reclining chairs from which to enjoy a quiet, relaxing environment.
 Take the time to enjoy the ship and explore it at your own pace.
-Our arrival time into Picton will allow us plenty of time to check into our hotel and then by foot explore this quaint seaside village where we will be staying for the next three nights.
+Our arrival time in Picton will allow us plenty of time to check into our hotel and then, on foot, explore this quaint seaside village where we will be staying for the next three nights.

 DAY THREE B, MT, L, D

-Holly smoke, it's time to deliver the mail; we will be exploring the Marlborough Sounds on the Pelorus Mail Run Boat today.
-Visiting isolated homesteads in secluded bays, mussel farms and meeting the people of Marlborough Sounds.
-Stop at the gannet colony to watch parent birds tending to their chicks.
-On this trip we often see dolphins, seals and the many blue penguins in the area.
+Holy smoke, it's time to deliver the mail!
+We will be exploring the Marlborough Sounds on the Pelorus Mail Run Boat today.
+Along the way, we visit isolated homesteads in secluded bays, mussel farms and meeting the people of Marlborough Sounds and stopping at the gannet colony to watch parent birds tending to their chicks.
+On this trip, we often see dolphins, seals and the many blue penguins in the area.
 You have to be quick to spot the penguins as they tend to dive down under the water when they see us coming.
 On the way home, we are often able to stop off at Jacobs Bay and go ashore.
-This will be another great day out viewing a pristine part of our beautiful country.
+This will be another great day out, viewing a pristine part of our beautiful country.

 DAY FOUR B, L, D

-Today we discover some of Blenheim’s lovely charms.
-Our first stop is the outstanding Omaka Aviation Heritage Centre another one of Sir Peter Jacksons great achievements and fast becoming one of New Zealand’s must-see attractions, believe me it will surprise.
-Omaka provides a world-class destination for the appreciation of historic aircraft of the WW1 era and recently added WW2 exhibition.
-After we have absorbed all there is to see, we will head for lunch at St Claire’s Vineyard.
-As well as being an award-winning vineyard it happens to be Marlborough’s favourite wedding venue, with sweeping views of the Richmond Mountains in the distance and great restaurant I’m sure we will have a lovely afternoon.
-Dinner on site tonight
+Today we discover some of Blenheim's lovely charms.
+Our first stop is the outstanding Omaka Aviation Heritage Centre, another one of Sir Peter Jacksons outstanding achievements and fast becoming one of New Zealand's must-see attractions.
+Believe me.
+It will surprise you.
+Omaka provides a world-class destination to appreciate historic aircraft of the WW1 era and recently added WW2 exhibition.
+After we have absorbed all, there is to see.
+We will head for lunch at St Claire's Vineyard.
+As well as being an award-winning vineyard, it happens to be Marlborough's favorite wedding venue, with sweeping views of the Richmond Mountains in the distance and a great restaurant.
+I'm sure we will have a lovely afternoon.
+Dinner on site tonight.

 DAY FIVE B